Writer/Surfer

 Additionally, to literally dial-in fit, many helmets also feature a BOA knob in the rear of the helmet to tighten and loosen a helmet as necessary.
 This is especially helpful if you’re anything like us and on colder days you need to loosen things up to fit a beanie under your helmet.

 Last but not least, goggle compatibility is a major consideration when scoping out helmets.
 Ideally, a helmet should have as close to a seamless look from the top of your goggles to the lip of the helmet as possible to avoid the dreaded “gaper gap.”
+It looks silly and lets air in, resulting in a worst-of-both-worlds scenario.
 Keep in mind that companies that make both goggles and helmets often design them to work best together.
 So, sticking with the same ecosystem of products has its benefits.
+Helmets with a small visor in the front like the Smith Vantage often provide wider compatibility with other goggle brands.

 POC Calyx

-The POC Calyx sports a simple and easy-to-use helmet connector.
-Photo: Dylan Heyden/The Inertia
+The POC Calyx sports a simple and easy-to-use goggle retainer strap.
+Photo: Dylan Heyden//The Inertia

 Other Considerations

 The humble plastic buckle that’s been used on everything from backpacks to helmets since time immemorial is brilliant in its simplicity.
 So, far be it from us to criticize.
 But, recently helmet manufacturers have taken to replacing this tried and true closure with unique magnetic closure systems and after significant testing, we are definitely fans.
-These magnetic closures are easy to operate with gloves or mitts or even one handed, but are fully secure when closed.
+These magnetic closures, like the one featured on the Sweet Protection Igniter, are easy to operate with gloves, mitts, or even one-handed, but are fully secure when closed.

 Another nice-to-have is a goggle securing system in the rear of the helmet that’s made of rubber or some similarly elastic material.
 The little plastic removable numbers tend to break off.